 Under the Israeli Companies Law, a company may not exculpate an office holder from liability for a breach of the duty of loyalty.
 An Israeli company may exculpate an office holder in advance from liability to the company, in whole or in part, for damages caused to the company as a result of a breach of duty of care but only if a provision authorizing such exculpation is included in its articles of association.
-Our amended and restated articles of association which will be effective upon the closing of this offering include such a provision.
+Our amended and restated articles of association include such a provision.
 A company may not exculpate in advance a director from liability arising out of a breach of the duty of care with respect to a distribution.